 This information is for potential Marine Job Candidates.

-On the 'Jobs' tab (linked below), you will find details of roles which we are working on right now, and further details will be added in due course to help you determine if a particular job brief looks like your next challenge.
+On the 'Jobs' tab (linked below), you will find details of roles which we are working on right now - have a look to see if your next challenge is listed.

 Also, it is helpful to illustrate to sorts of roles that have already been filled, in order that you can see the range of jobs potentially available to you, maybe not right now but in the near future.

 A surprisingly high percentage of jobs are filled with no advertising at all.
 Many clients leave us with standing instructions to keep our eyes open for talent to join their team, but for various reasons they may prefer not to advertise, so your time is not wasted by sending in your CV for us to take a closer look.

 Therefore, if a role looks interesting, don't delay - submit your CV and we can have a chat about you, your career objectives and your potential suitability as a candidate for current or future positions.

 You'll see that most of our jobs are in New Zealand but we have had success placing staff into roles in many international locations, depending on demand, and the internet will ensure that the global market continues to grow.